How to run Python programs from Java

 Python", also published by O'Reilly

 "The Quick Python Book" also has a section about Jpython.
-It was written
+The 1st edition

 And, there is some good information at the